dboddie/fuse-adfs/README.txt

-The ``fuse_adfs`` module provides a Filesystem in Userspace (FUSE_) utility for presenting the contents of ADFS floppy disc images as a mountable filesystem on Linux, relying on the ``ADFSlib`` module for its image reading facilities.
+The ``fuse_adfs`` module provides a Filesystem in Userspace (FUSE_) utility for presenting the contents of ADFS floppy disc images as a mountable filing system on Linux, relying on the ``ADFSlib`` module for its image reading facilities.

-With this filesystem, disc images can be mounted in the same way as floppy discs and CDROMs, and navigated at the shell or with a file manager.
-The filesystem translates ADFS-style filenames to Unix-friendly ones and adds suffixes to filenames to help applications recognize certain types of files.
+With this filing system, disc images can be mounted in the same way as floppy discs and CDROMs, and navigated at the command line or with a file manager.
+The filing system translates ADFS-style filenames to Unix-friendly ones and adds suffixes to filenames to help applications recognize certain types of files.

 Requirements